laurelkruse/center-of-mouse/README.md

 4. The output file should be stored in the output directory.
 There are three outputs.
 One is a csv file with the tracked mouse position and quadrant at each tracked frame.
 Another is a summary of statistics including total distance.
 And lastly, it will output a video of the tracked mouse.

 Note!!!
 In order to properly calculate distance, make sure to set the appropriate dimensions in cage_length variable on line 211 in the `center_of_mouse.py` file.
 If it would be helpful, we can also make this an argument that you pass to the program (e.g. `python3 center_of_mouse.py --video mouse.mp4 --fps 1 --cage_length 36`

+## If you exit out of terminal and want to run the program again`
+Navigate to the mouse tracking folder in terminal by using the command `cd ` and drag and drop the folder into the terminal window.
+Then repeat the steps found in the How to run center_of_mouse.py section